113ll3/Ibmclouddocscli/reference/ibmcloud/uninstall_cli.md

 # Uninstalling the stand-alone {{site.data.keyword.cloud_notm}} CLI
 {: #uninstall-ibmcloud-cli}

-Use the following steps to uninstall the stand-alone {{site.data.keyword.cloud_notm}} CLI on specific platforms.
+Use the following steps to uninstall the stand-alone {{site.data.keyword.cloud}} Command Line Interface on specific platforms.
 {: shortdesc}

 ## Uninstalling on Windows